negativeeddy/voicetest/readme.md

 1. In Visual Studio, open the Microsoft.CognitiveServices.Inventory.sln solution file.

-2. In the "Soluiton Explorer", right click Microsoft.CognitiveServices.Inventory.UWP and select "Set as StartUp Project".
+2. In the "Solution Explorer", right click Microsoft.CognitiveServices.Inventory.UWP and select "Set as StartUp Project".
 Your "Solution Explorer" should look like this:
 ![Visual Studio](doc/SEStartUp.png)

 3. Expand the Microsoft.CognitiveServices.Inventory project and open "appSettings.json".
 Update this file with your SpeechApplicationId and SpeechSubscriptionKey from above.

 4. Save

+5. **Ensure Windows is in Develeper Mode** To build and deploy UWP apps locally, Windows needs to be in developer mode.
+You can ensure you have Developer Mode enabled by doing the following:

-5. In the taskbar, search for and open "Developer Settings"
+   1. In the taskbar, search for and open "Developer Settings"

-6. You will need to activate "Developer Mode" at the top of the menu.
+   2. You will need to activate "Developer Mode" at the top of the menu.
 It should look like this when done:
 ![Developer Settings](doc/DeveloperSettings.png)

-7. Back in Visual Studio, run the Microsoft.CognitiveServices.Inventory.UWP by clicking the play button at the top of the screen:
+6. Back in Visual Studio, run the Microsoft.CognitiveServices.Inventory.UWP by clicking the play button at the top of the screen:
 ![Run App](doc/RunApp.png)

-8. A prompt will appear asking for permission to use your microphone.
+7. A prompt will appear asking for permission to use your microphone.
 Give it permission.

-9. The UWP app should now be running, and if everything it connected proplly you should see "Status: connected" at the top:
+8. The UWP app should now be running, and if everything it connected proplly you should see "Status: connected" at the top:
 ![Connected](doc/Connected.png)

-10.Open a browser window and go to the website you deployed in "Deploying Azure Resources" section (https://<sitename>.azurewebsites.net/).
+9.Open a browser window and go to the website you deployed in "Deploying Azure Resources" section (https://<sitename>.azurewebsites.net/).
 This will show your starting inventory.

-11. Click the Speak button in the UWP app and say "Delete 2 lattes".
+10. Click the Speak button in the UWP app and say "Delete 2 lattes".

-12. You will get a confirmation and see a 2  latte change in the deployed website via the signalR connection.
+11. You will get a confirmation and see a 2  latte change in the deployed website via the signalR connection.

 ## Further Testing